rhnld25/Random-Color-Client-RCC-/README.md

 Notes:
 - Color is stable per tab session using sessionStorage
 - Session ID is hashed to select a deterministic theme

+To replicate:
+1. Clone this repo
+2. Open the html file in your browser